project-hadron/discovery-transition-ds/docs/source/reports/intent.rst

 using the Transitioning component that provides selection engineering of a provided dataset.

-As a core concept, Intent and its Parameterisation is captured in full giving it transparency and traceability to an expert observer.
-It provides direct editability of each Intent, with each Intent a seperate concern.
+As a core concept, Intent and its Parameterization is captured in full giving it transparency and traceability to an expert observer.
+It provides direct editability of each Intent, with each Intent a separate concern.
 This means minimal rewrites, adaptability, clarity of change and reduced testing.